 Biophotonics in this report is broadly defined as the application and development of optical methodology such as imaging, diagnosing, etc., to study cells and tissues.
 Biophotonics refers to detection, emission, absorption, modification, reflection and creation of radiation from tissues, biomaterials, organisms and cells.

 The report includes only those devices and products that are listed above, plus the segment of the global market and the products market of the above listed four regions.
 The scope of the report includes the following:

 - Market estimation for a forecasted period of 2016 through 2021.

 - Profiles of key market players.

-Himani Singhi has more than 10 years of experience in healthcare, biotechnology, and life sciences business research and consulting.
-She has written syndicated market and business reports in the life sciences domain, and focuses on healthcare sectors including pharmaceuticals, biotechnology, medical devices, emerging healthcare & health IT technologies, and diagnostics.
-She has expertise in business strategy, market and competitive intelligence, business performance measurement and management, business analysis and analytics, value chain analysis, forecasting and scenario modelling.
-Singhi holds double master's degrees, one in life sciences/allied science and the other in business analysis and consulting from the U.K.
+Himani Singhi has been working in healthcare, biotechnology and life sciences business research and consulting since 2009.
+She has expertise in business strategy, market and competitive intelligence, business performance measurement and management, business analysis and analytics, and forecasting.
+Himani studied in the U.K. and holds double masters, one in life sciences/allied science and the other in business analysis.